-During 2014-15, no discarding of SBT was observed or reported in logbooks collected in the purse-seine fishery in the Great Australian Bight.
+During 2015-16, no discarding of SBT, excluding observed releases noted in the observer section of the report, was observed or reported in logbooks collected in the purse-seine fishery in the Great Australian Bight.

 In 2004, the Australian Fisheries Management Authority (AFMA) observers monitored longline operations in the Eastern Tuna and Billfish Fishery (ETBF) during the months and areas in which SBT were most likely to be taken incidentally (i.e. south of 30°S from May to September).
 Observer data showed that 56 per cent of longline caught SBT were discarded during the observed operations.
 In contrast, the level of SBT discards recorded in logbooks from other vessels fishing during the same period south of 30°S was 37.3 per cent.
-In response to this information, AFMA implemented tighter access controls, as well as increased observer coverage in areas and at times where there is a high risk of SBT being caught (Appendix 5).
+In response to this information, AFMA implemented tighter access controls, as well as increased observer coverage in areas and at times where there is a high likelihood of SBT being caught (Appendix 5).
 The number of biological samples collected by the AFMA observer program is reported in Appendix 6.